 Getting Around the Problem of Fresh Goods

 However, independent of that, online retail and shipping companies now can operate faster, more efficiently, and more easily provide innovations such as cooled shipping that allow for certain perishable goods to get to the customer in perfect condition, if a bit cold to the touch.
-While such shipping is still far more expensive than the infrastructure in place for most items, and sometimes the weather is still too much in more extreme climates, there are still improvements coming regularly.
+While such shipping is still far more expensive than the infrastructure in place for most items, and sometimes the weather is too much in more extreme climates, there are improvements coming regularly.

 As all these options become more common and normalized, the gap between fresh goods and the mainstay pantry items will shrink.

-Not All Is Set in Stone
+Not All is Set in Stone

 Most of the trends and predictions listed above will come to pass, that we are confident about.
-There is simply too much inertia towards the enhanced use of big data and more personalized and consumer-friendly experiences to come to any other conclusion.
+There is simply too much inertia toward the enhanced use of big data and more personalized and consumer-friendly experiences to come to any other conclusion.
 Only a major political or world event would upend those trends.
 Yet, in terms of specifics and how different features might rise in popularity, there are many possibilities.

 Nonetheless, we hope that the information and ideas shared above have helped you understand both the current state of online retail and where it might and will head in the future.
-The changes will be both gradual and revolutionary, and we hope that you keep your eyes out whether you work in the industry or are just a consumer looking to inform themselves.
+The changes will be both gradual and revolutionary, and we hope that you keep your eyes out whether you work in the industry or are just a consumer looking to inform yourself.

 How will online retail react to impulse shopping?